 The team captured just three victories, and even though Kevin Harvick worked his way into the Championship 4 at Homestead-Miami Speedway, it just felt like a lost season as Furniture Row Racing’s Martin Truex Jr. burned the ground down following his first-career Cup Series title celebration.

-Fast forward to 2018, and things have done a total 180-degree turn for the team.
+Now, in 2018, things have done a total 180-degree turn for the four-car SHR team.

 The Final Lap Weekly – NASCAR Podcast – SUBSCRIBE FREE HERE

 All four of the SHR Fords were fast in the season-opening Daytona 500.
 But in the chaotic restrictor plate race all of them wiped out, except Clint Bowyer.
 Aric Almirola, the new guy on the block, was in the lead with a half lap to go until he was punted out of the way by race winner Austin Dillon.

 Despite none of the drivers finishing higher than 11th, it wasn’t a bad outing for the team – just bad circumstances at the always unpredictable Daytona International Speedway.